-The Alberta Canola Producers Commission is funded by a refundable $1.00 per tonne service charge paid by Alberta canola growers when they sell their canola.
+The Alberta Canola Producers Commission is funded by a $1.00 per tonne service charge paid by canola farmers in Alberta when they sell their canola.

 The Board of Directors meet as a whole every three months.
-The Board is guided in its decisions by the recommendations from four committees:
+The Board is guided in its decisions by the recommendations from five committees:

 - Governance and Finance